Infernis264/TwitchViewerSelector/README.md

 # SimpleQueueBot
 ---
-Creates a simple queue that can be interacted with using 4 commands:
+Creates a simple queue that can be interacted with using 6 commands:

+---

+###User commands

 !join - joins the queue